L. Forbes Winslow: Later life

 In the 1880s, he was the owner of the famous progenitor of the modern English Mastiff, Ch.
 Crown Prince.
 He was involved in the trials of Percy Lefroy Mapleton (1881), Florence Maybrick (1889) and Amelia Dyer (1896) and also appeared in many civil actions and some American cases involving lunacy.

 He visited New York City in August 1895 to chair a meeting on lunacy at an International Medico-Legal Congress.
 He published his memoirs under the title Recollections of Forty Years in 1910 and died at his home in Devonshire Street, London, of a heart attack, aged 69.

 He had married twice and on his death he left a widow, three sons and a daughter, Dulcie Sylvia, who, in 1906, married Roland St John Braddell (1880–1966).

+In popular culture

+He was portrayed by Tim Seely in the Granada Television series Lady Killers, in an episode depicting the trial of Amelia Dyer.